Rangelands

 Photo credit: Arjen Boerman – FREE Nature

-Healthy Rangelands provide us with vital benefits
+Healthy Rangelands provide vital benefits

 The working group on (the Ecological Uplift of) Rangelands of the Global Rewilding Alliance invites the parties to the UN Convention to Combat Desertification (UNCCD), the International Land Coalition: Rangelands Initiative (ICCR), and the IUCN and WWF platforms on rangelands to consider the solutions provided by ‘The Ecological Uplift’ agenda.